Skip to Main Content

 Every scholarly discipline has a preferred format or style for citing sources.
 A widely accepted method used in the humanities is the MLA documentation style.
 This guide explains how to use this system, however, if you require further information consult the MLA handbook 9th edition

-The 9th edition of the MLA Handbook was published in April 2021.
-This guide was updated in July 2021 to reflect the new edition.
+The most recent 9th edition of the MLA Handbook was published in April 2021.

 Getting Started